shubhamguptasr/MyWebsite/README.md

 # MyWebsite
 An attempt to learn HTML.
-CSS, JavaScript
+CSS, JavaScript to make my own website